dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 1『试了下，上面的代码跑出来是一个矩阵。（2020-11-08）』

 5 DOLIST is similar to Perl’s foreach or Python’s for.
 Java added a similar kind of loop construct with the “enhanced” for loop in Java 1.5, as part of JSR-201.
 Notice what a difference macros make.
 A Lisp programmer who notices a common pattern in their code can write a macro to give themselves a source-level abstraction of that pattern.
 A Java programmer who notices the same pattern has to convince Sun that this particular abstraction is worth adding to the language.
 Then Sun has to publish a JSR and convene an industry-wide “expert group” to hash everything out.
-That process—according to Sun—takes an average of 18 months.
+That process — according to Sun — takes an average of 18 months.
 After that, the compiler writers all have to go upgrade their compilers to support the new feature.
 And even once the Java programmer’s favorite compiler supports the new version of Java, they probably still can’t use the new feature until they’re allowed to break source compatibility with older versions of Java.
 So an annoyance that Common Lisp programmers can resolve for themselves within five minutes plagues Java programmers for years.

 1『